LabForComputationalVision/publications/README.md

 - link to e.g., Liam's website on abstract page?
     - same with journal link
 - have prepare_bib raise informative errors on some validation?

+- pdf-url field always included? or folder on webserver?